ComplexityVE/SugarEvax/reports/draft_final_report.md

 An agent is able to mate if it meets these requirements:
 - It is of child bearing age
-- It's current sugar is greater than or equal to the amount of sugar it started with
+- Its current sugar is greater than or equal to the amount of sugar it started with

 Two agents mate if they are of opposite sexes.
 The b_agent they produce is born on a neighboring cell if there is an empty one available.
 If not, then no new b_agent is created.
 The b_agent receives sugar from both parents.
 The amount of sugar each parent donates is equivalent to half of the amount of sugar the parents's initial sugar.